duncati/sonoff-tx-ultimate-for-esphome/README.md

 ### Binary sensors
 I've added one binary sensor for each type of touch event, except the long press.
 So you can handle all events easy in Home Assistant.
-The long press event is only usable by using the on_long_touch_release action at the moment.
+The long press event is only usable by using the on_long_touch action at the moment.

 ### LEDs
 There are 28 addressable LEDs on board.
 They are implemented as neopixel platform with 2 predefined effects.